iai-group/UserSimCRS/docs/source/usage.rst

 Usage
 =====

-A YAML configuration file is necessary to start the MovieBot; see `default configuration <https://github.com/iai-group/UserSimCRS/blob/main/config/default/config_default.yaml>`_ for an example.
+A YAML configuration file is necessary to start the IAI MovieBot; see `default configuration <https://github.com/iai-group/UserSimCRS/blob/main/config/default/config_default.yaml>`_ for an example.
 Run the following command to start the simulation:

 .. code-block:: shell